ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ## TUTORIAL FOR 16S rRNA GENE SEQUENCE ANALYSIS USING RDP's PIPELINE
 Form into CATME teams and gather together in the class room.
 Have at least one laptop with wireless connection amongst you, with Excel and a web browser open.
-We will use paired-end of 16S rRNA gene sequences that have been downloaded from NCBI, SRA as described previously.
-There are three pairs of fastQ files (six sequence fastQ files in total) that were compressed into one .tar file.
+We will provide you three pairs of fastQ files (three tar files) that you can download from D2L.

 ### Go to this [link](http://rdp.cme.msu.edu/tutorials/workflows/16S_supervised_flow.html) to observe the 16S supervised workflow of RDP's pipeline
 To read up about the RDPipeline, you can go to the [website](http://pyro.cme.msu.edu)